Kansas Reading Assessment:

 KSDE General Assessment Homepage - the source for materials and updates related to all Kansas State Assessments.

-Test preparation strategies from Kristi:
+Test preparation strategies:

-- Teach the GENRE of Reading Assessment.
+- Teach the genre of Reading Assessment.
 Reading to take a standardized test is different from other types of reading.
 The purpose is to "Figure Out the Answers" to test makers’ questions.
 This requires additional reading strategies.

 - Teach terminology and test language.
 Use the same language in the classroom that students will encounter on the test.